 Customer loyalty is critically important to business success.
 Even though most of us know this, the numbers may surprise even the most well-informed Marketers.
 According to a study by Customer Insight Group, Inc., loyal customers make up 55-70% of sales for a business.
 Furthermore, 78% of loyal customers are more than happy to spread the word about a brand they love.

 More likely than not, customers joined your referral program because they love your product and the incentives offered.
-While not every customer referral program will yield the same results, there are some steps you can take to set your brand’s program up for success.
+While not every customer referral program or referral program software will yield the same results, there are some steps you can take to set your brand’s program up for success.
 In essence, your aim is to help your customers help you.
-Here are five best practices you can share with members of your referral program so they can effectively engage their networks and send more sales your way.
+Here are five best practices you can share with members of your referral program so they can effectively engage their networks and send more ...

 If you think customer service isn’t an important part of relationship marketing, think again.
 Your customer service team can actually make or break your relationship marketing efforts.
 Best case scenario, your customer service team can take your relationship marketing efforts to the next level.